 An economic comparison and a cost-benefit analysis suggest that the most probable bridge and tunnel solutions are the new construction options with either one structure shared by both modes of transport or two separate structures for road and rail.
 The decision for one option will be taken in 2019 when the results of the preliminary planning work awarded in 2016 are available.
 Environmental studies for the Fehmarnsund link have also been conducted since 2016.

 With transport infrastructure projects of this magnitude, environmental impacts are unavoidable.
 It is therefore particularly important to address the project’s potential impacts in the ecologically sensitive Fehmarn Belt area.
 A number of requirements and conditions regarding the planning and construction of the structure ensure that adverse effects are avoided or minimised to the greatest extent possible.

-In the ongoing plan approval procedure, environmental issues are a central topic.
 Details on this topic can be found on the FEMERN A/S website, the company that is responsible for planning.